 Recently, antiviral therapy such as Interferon and Ribavirin combination is one of the most important treatment of chronic hepatitis C patients and widely used all over the world.
 However, adverse effects of this therapy that Depression or neuropsychiatric symptoms might make it difficult to complete.
 The aim of this study is to evaluate neuropsychiatric symptoms associated with antiviral therapy and its correlation of effects on cerebral glucose metabolism(CMRglu) in chronic hepatitis C patients.

-Seven patients with HCV infection including seven chronic hepatitis patients undergoing antiviral therapy (interferon β or interferon α -2b or Peg-interferon α -2b with Ribavirin)were prospectively evaluated neuropsychiatric symptoms by neuropsychiatric test such as Digit symbol test(DST) and Block design test(BDT) and Self-rating Depression Scale(SDS).

-And We assessed cerebral glucose metabolism(CMRglu)using [18F]deoxyglucose positron emission tomography (FDG-PET) before and at the 8th week of treatment and at 10 week or more after the treatment.
+12 patients with HCV infection including 11 chronic hepatitis or 1 cirrhosis patients undergoing antiviral therapy (interferon $\alpha$ or interferon $\alpha$ -2b or Peg-interferon $\alpha$ -2b with Ribavirin or interferon8with Ribavirin)were prospectively evaluated neuropsychiatric symptoms by neuropsychiatric test such as Digit symbol test(DST) and Block design test(BDT) ,and Self-rating Depression Scale(SDS).
+And We assessed cerebral glucose metabolism(CMRglu)using [18F]deoxyglucose positron emission tomography (FDG-PET) before and at the 8th week of treatment and at 3months after the treatment.

-Compare to before and at 8th week of treatment, SDS points of all patients were worsened.
+Comparing before and at 8th week of treatment, SDS points of all patients were worsened.
 Viral load of HCV of all patients were decreased.
-Digit symbol test of two patients were improved.
+Digit symbol test of three patients were improved.
 DST of two patients were unchanged.
-DST of two patients were worsened.
-Block design test of two patients were improved.
-BDT of four patients were worsened.
-CMRglu of three patients were 18-19% decreased in whole of the brain region including Frontal lobe, Occipital lobe, Temporal lobe, Parietal lobe, Cerebellum and Basal ganglia.
-CMRglu of two patients were increased in the most of all brain regions.
-CMRglu of one patient was unchanged.
+DST of five patients were worsened.
+Block design test of four patients were improved.
+BDT of six patients were worsened.(n=10) CMRglu of six patients were 1-24% decreased in whole of the brain region including Frontal lobe, Occipital lobe, Temporal lobe, Parietal lobe, Cerebellum and Basal ganglia.
+CMRglu of five patients were 2-37% increased in the most of all brain regions .(n=11)

-We also examined seven patients at 3 month or more after the treatment.
-Compare to before after the treatment, SDS points of all patients were recovered within normal range.
-Viral load of HCV of two patients iwere below analytical sensitivity(SVR) .
+We also examined seven patients at 3 months after the treatment.(n=7) Comparing before and after the treatment, SDS points of all patients were recovered within normal range.
+Viral load of HCV of two patients were below analytical sensitivity(SVR) .
 Viral load of HCV of five patients were unchanged(NR).

 DST of five patients were improved.
 DST of one patient was worsened.
 BDT of two patients were improved.
-BDT of four patients were worsened.
-CMRglu of seven of five patients 12-93% increased from at 8th week of treatment in whole of the brain.
-CMRglu seven of five patients were recovered and increased 19-29% from before the treatment.
-CMRglu of two patients were decreased after the therapy.
+BDT of four patients were worsened.(n=6) CMRglu six patients were recovered and increased 11-73% from before the treatment.
+CMRglu of one patient were unchanged after the therapy.